tudorjnu/tudorjnu.github.io/_drafts/archinstall.md

 #### Make the [BTRFS](https://wiki.archlinux.org/title/btrfs) subvolumes

 I am going for the following subvolumes layout, inspired by [this](https://github.com/classy-giraffe/easy-arch?tab=readme-ov-file) and [this](https://wiki.archlinux.org/title/Snapper#Suggested_filesystem_layout).
 I am planning to use [snapper](https://wiki.archlinux.org/title/Snapper) as my snapshot manager.
-A tip recommended by the wiki is to make a subvolume for things that you do not want to be includded in the snapshots.
+A tip recommended by the wiki is to make a subvolume for things that you do not want to be included in the snapshots.

 | Subvolume Number | Subvolume Name | Mountpoint            |
 | ---------------- | -------------- | --------------------- |